RaquelWriter/React-Native-CRM/README.md

 - All the data is stored in the device and it's persistent even with the app closed.
 - There is a reset button on the Welcome screen to clear all the data introduced by the user and reset with only the initial data.
 - The user can: read regions, read clients, and read the data of the clients.
-- The user can modify the clients, and add new ones, with the same form component.
+- The user can modify the clients data, and add new ones, with the same form component.
 - The user can choose a time (hour: minutes) to create a push notification, which will be repeated every day at the same time.
-- The user can delete the notification.
+- The user can cancel the notification.

 ## Todos